-- EBIT comprises: - I net insurance revenue, which corresponds to the margin on insurance contracts before administrative costs; - premium income, which totalled €31.6 billion in 2015 (see section 2.2);
+premium income, which totalled €31.6 billion in 2015 (see section 2.2);

-average technical reserves, excluding the deferred participation reserve, which rose by 3.1% over the year.
+(2) The basis for like-for-like comparisons includes three months of BVP's profits in 2014.
+Changes in scope of consolidation in 2015 correspond to the consolidation from 1 January 2015 of Odonto Empressas, Digitale in Brazil and Santander Insurance in Europe excluding France average technical reserves, excluding the deferred participation reserve, which rose by 3.1% over the year.
 This growth reflected changes in premium income, the amount set aside for policyholder dividends, claim and benefit payments and contract withdrawals.

-Net insurance revenue rose by a modest 0.4% as reported and 7.5% like-for-like, to \notin 2,514 million in 2015.
+Net insurance revenue rose by a modest 0.4% as reported and 7.5% like-for-like, to €2,514 million in 2015.
 The 4.6% growth in France offset declines of 4.1% in Latin America as reported (although like-for-like performance showed an increase of 12.6%) and 5.2% in Europe excluding France as reported (vs. a 1.5% increase like-for-like).